Cryptorado-Community/Cryptorado-Quasar/README.md

 ### Content Management System (CMS) for easy addition of select content

-Build it integrated into the site - we can use Quazar to make pages that submit to IPFS backend?
-- [ ] [PeerPad](https://ipfs.io/ipns/peerpad.net/#/)  does not rely on a second or third-party.
-All nodes talk to each other directly, without intermediation.
-  - [ ] Ability to Add events
+- [ ] Way that anyone can submit a PR
-  - [ ] Blog type bulletin board
+  - [ ] Template file could edit and submit a PR for easily
+  - [ ] Dedicated page with forms to build an event manually and submit PR _This all to be ported to a permissionless model and/or Peer ID used to get write access to IPFS DB for events_

 Also could use CMS
 - [ ] Headless - so can use alternatives with SSG
  - https://snipcart.com/blog/react-graphql-grav-cms-headless-